bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:57 PM CT, May 18</p>
+<p class="updated_time"> Latest data: 03:36 PM CT, May 18</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 77°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 68°
+- 69°
-- Light Rain and Breezy
+- Rain and Breezy
 - 86% humidity
-- 16 mph wind
+- 15 mph wind
-- 98% cloud cover
+- 56% cloud cover
-- 35 AQI 🟩
+- 34 AQI 🟩
-- 0.33 inches of rain in the past 24 hours
+- 0.34 inches of rain in the past 24 hours
-- 0.27 inches of rain expected in the next 48 hours
+- 0.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>